China slashes tariffs on imported cars

 But last month, China said it will phase out those rules by 2022.
 It will start by lifting the restrictions on manufacturers of electric vehicles this year.

--- Steven Jiang contributed to this report.
+-- Steven Jiang and Alice McCool contributed to this report.